“This post may contain affiliate links. Please read my disclosure for more info.

 In some cases, we may have to spend a little to save a lot, but there are plenty of low cost or no cost adjustments that will make a real difference for us.

-Changing the air filter in your furnace regularly a no-brainer because:
+Changing the air filter in your furnace regularly is a no-brainer because:

 - It has a huge effect on the efficiency of your heating and cooling (and therefore your bills).

 - They’re cheap.
 And for something so cheap, why leave an old filter in there when it’s making your expensive furnace work harder.
 Spending a small amount saves a larger amount on energy costs and repairs.

 Changing my furnace filter was always something I’d forget to do.
 It’s recommended to change your filter once a month or at least once per quarter.
 I’m embarrassed to admit that I’ve gone up to a year before I remembered to change ours!